SpencerDepas/Num3/README.md

 Desired Functions:
 -----------------
 * I would like to add a dictionary function
+* Add important numbers that work well to listView, only show before you have yuour own.
 * I would like to add a reshuffle button, it will give a different set of words for the same number
 * I would like to add an animation that shows words turning into numbers, perhaps like a slot machine